Graduate International Student Admissions

 UT Tyler is not able to evaluate international transcripts.
 UT Tyler accepts evaluations from the following service providers:

-Applicants to the master of science in computer science, electrical engineering, mechanical engineering, and biology programs who graduated from a recognized academic institution in India are not required to submit an international transcript evaluation.
+Applicants to the master of science in computer science, electrical engineering, and biology programs who graduated from a recognized academic institution in India are not required to submit an international transcript evaluation.

 What kind of international transcript evaluation do I need to submit?